wp-plugins/events-made-easy/readme.txt

 * Improvement: you can now activate SMTP debugging if you have issues when sending mail via SMTP
 * Improvement: the booking format now also can use #_PAYED to show the payed status
 * Improvement: ability to set default currency, price and "Require approval for registration"
+* Improvement: the "Allow RSVP until" can now also be given a default value
 * Bugfix: when creating/editing an event, location creation is now also being checked for access rights

 = 1.0.15 =